 Carlos’ interest in art started out when he was a young boy and enjoyed painting.
 He worked many different jobs to earn money, including cutting cane and working as a snorkel guide; yet his passion for art persisted.
 He took painting classes in Belize, but his interests migrated toward the technical skills of silversmithing.
 He was inspired by many artists, however he apprenticed under Waldo Munoz, a Chilean Silversmith.
 He continued to travel throughout Central America and was deeply moved by the many ruins the Mayan culture left behind and by the raw gemstones hidden within the earth’s natural folds.
 He studied natural gems and to this day, hand chooses each stone.
 He then will begin sculpting and hand firing a unique silver setting for each shell or stone provided by nature.
 He does not use molds or fancy machinery, but rather crafts each piece with a hand torch and simple tools.

-Over the years Carlos’ jewelry creations have developed, and his efforts have been recognized with several awards including:
+Carlos’s jewelry creations have developed over the years, and his efforts have been recognized with several awards including: